fosstodon/hub/_posts/2025/2026-01-22-finance-update-from-the-fosstodon-team.md

 |Bitwarden|Password manager|Yearly|€52,00|

 ### Looking Ahead
-These healthy reserves also speak to how well Kev and Mike took care of things.
+These healthy reserves speak to how well Kev and Mike took care of things.
 Besides managing Fosstodon’s funds responsibly, they also kept documentation and password management organized.
 Their stewardship made this whole transition way easier than it could have been, and we're really grateful for that.

 Historically Fosstodon has had a policy about keeping a 6-month financial cushion and donating anything beyond that.
 We're still figuring out exactly how to do this as we get used to the new setup.
 This will soon be brought up with you all.